circleci/circleci-docs/jekyll/_cci2/add-ssh-key.md

 ### CircleCI Cloud

 1. In a terminal, generate the key with `ssh-keygen -t ed25519 -C "your_email@example.com"`.
-See the [(SSH) Secure Shell documentation (https://www.ssh.com/ssh/keygen/) web site for additional details.
+See [Secure Shell documentation](https://www.ssh.com/ssh/keygen/) for additional details.

 2. In the CircleCI application, go to your project's settings by clicking the the **Project Settings** button (top-right on the **Pipelines** page of the project).